From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: System Model

 \subsubsection{Specific Antenna Settings}

-For convenience, we define the vector of receive antenna to represent the various selected antennas in the $r$-th vector of selected AC as $\boldsymbol{v}_r=\left[ 0,1,\cdots ,1 \right] ^\mathsf{T}$, where $\boldsymbol{v}_r\in \mathbb{C} ^{1\times N_r}$, 1 represents the selected antennas, and 0 represents the non-selected ones.
-For example, based on mapping table in \figref{system model}, if the transmitted bits sequence $r_1=001$ bits are transmitted, the selected antennas in the second AC are second third ones, of which the vector of receive antenna can be denoted as $\boldsymbol{v}_2=\left[ 0,1,1,0 \right] ^{\mathrm{T}}$.
-We can further define $v_{i,n}$ stands for the value of $i$-th element in $\boldsymbol{v}_r$ as well the $n$-th receive antenna at receiver.
-The total number of antennas in each AC can be represented as $N_a$, with $1\le N_a\le N_r$, which is not a fixed number in each time slot.
-For example, $N_a=1$ to represent bits sequence '000' in time slot 1, and $N_a=2$ to represent bits sequence '001' or '010' in time slot 2, as referring in mapping table in \figref{system model}.
-This further enhances the flexiblity in improving SE and antenna configurations.
-The full set of ACs is given as $\varLambda (r)$, where $r=1,\mathrm{ }2,\mathrm{ }\cdots ,J$ represents $r$-th selected AC and $J$ represents the total number of ACs.
-Thus, $J$ can be expressed as $J=\sum_{N_a}^{N_r}{\left( \right)}=2^{N_r}-1$.
-Based on the principle of ASM scheme, although $N_r$ receive antennas are equipped at receiver, only $N_a$ antennas can be selected to convey transmitted signals.
+For convenience, we define the receive antenna activation vector for the $r$-th AC as $\boldsymbol{v}_r = [v_{r,1}, v_{r,2}, \dots, v_{r,N_r}]^{\mathsf{T}} \in \{0,1\}^{N_r \times 1}$, where $v_{r,n} = 1$ indicates that the $n$-th receive antenna is selected, and $v_{r,n} = 0$ otherwise.
+For example, based on the mapping table in \figref{system model}, if the transmitted bit sequence is `001', the second and third antennas are activated.
+The corresponding receive antenna vector is thus denoted as $\boldsymbol{v}_2 = [0, 1, 1, 0]^{\mathsf{T}}$.
+The number of active antennas in each AC, denoted as $N_a$ ($1 \le N_a \le N_r$), dynamically changes within each symbol period.
+For instance, as shown in \figref{system model}, $N_a = 1$ is employed to transmit the bit sequence `000', whereas $N_a = 2$ is utilized for the sequences `001' and `010'.
+This dynamic activation mechanism significantly enhances the flexibility of antenna configurations and substantially improves the SE.
+The full set of permissible ACs is defined as $\varLambda$, containing $J$ possible combinations.
+Consequently, the total number of ACs can be expressed as $J = \sum_{n=1}^{N_r} \binom{N_r}{n} = 2^{N_r} - 1$.
+Following the principle of the proposed adaptive scheme, although $N_r$ receive antennas are deployed, a dynamically varying subset of $N_a$ antennas is selected to convey the spatial information.